etherblade-net/EHA_project/README.md

-# EHA_project_legacy
+# EHA_project (LEGACY PROJECT)
-“EHA – Ethernet Hardware Encapsulator” – legacy project:
+“EHA – Ethernet Hardware Encapsulator”:

 You might also be interested to see the predecessor of “Etherblade.net Ver1”  – a project named “EHA – Ethernet Hardware Encapsulator”.